enklu/enklu.github.io/README.md

 ### Adding Documents to a Sidebar

-In the main `/documentation` folder there is a `sidebars.json` file which controls the documents in the left sidebar.
+In the main directory there is a `sidebars.json` file which controls the documents in the left sidebar.
 Guides and API Reference docs have separate sidebars: `"Guides"` and `"API"`.
 Within the `"Guides"` sidebar, there are sections for each category: `"Web Editor Basics"`, `"HoloLens"`, etc.

-To add a document to a sidebar, you need to add the `id` used in the document's header prepended by any folder within the `documentation/docs` where the document is located.
+To add a document to a sidebar, you need to add the `id` used in the document's header prepended by any folder within the `docs` where the document is located.

 > For example: \
-A doc with the id `KeyboardShortcuts` is located in `documentation/docs/WebEditorBasics`.
+A doc with the id `KeyboardShortcuts` is located in `docs/WebEditorBasics`.
 To add this doc to the Web Editor Basics sidebar you would add `"WebEditorBasics/KeyboardShortcuts"`.
 The resulting `sidebars.json` file would look something like this:
 >```
 >{
 >  "Guides": {